 Here are the top 25 rivalries in college football.

 Pep bands, cheerleaders, tailgating, student sections, cornhole and especially rivalries.
 All of which makes college football the greatest sport on the planet.
-The Athlon Sports editorial staff put its collective heads together and ranked the Top 25 rivalries in college football:
+With one of the best weeks of the calendar year upon us, the Athlon staff is giving thanks for the 25 best rivalry games in college football history.

 Go ahead and try to attend this game without experiencing a surge of patriotism.
 If the Super Hornets’ flyover doesn’t get you, the Army paratroopers will.
 If you miss the parades of Cadets and Midshipmen, then the non-stop spirit videos on the big board will stir your senses.
 By game’s end, no matter what the score, America wins.
 That may seem hokey to some, but they haven’t been there.
 Trust us, Army-Navy is college football in its purest state.
 Today, that’s something worth celebrating.
 Fans of the teams thirst for victory, and so do the players, who are truly playing for their fellow students.
 Afterward, they rejoin their classmates in preparation for military service, not an NFL career.
 For 364 days of the year, Army and Navy are on the same team.
 For three hours on a chilled December afternoon, they represent every soldier or sailor who has ever donned a uniform, walked a post or sailed into the dark of night.
 The football has been pretty good over the years, too.
 Five Heisman winners have participated in the rivalry, and dozens of Hall of Famers have taken the field representing the academies.
 Though Navy has dominated the scoreboard over the past decade, the game remains a huge draw and a still thrills fans across the country.
 Most important, it pits future military and government leaders against each other as they fight for their Academies and provide the country with an afternoon of prideful competition.

 2. Alabama-Auburn (Alabama leads 42-34-1)